-- If the image is too dark to see the crystal well, you can place a piece of paper between the goniometer head and the detector. - There are three adjustment screws (metal pins) on the goniometer head: for up-down, right-left, and forward-backward.
-Use the bold end of the adjustment screw driver to turn the pins to position the crystal in the center of the cross hair of the video feed. - When the crystal is centered in the cross hair, click the large <Spin Phi 90> button (in the window of Apex4) to spin the crystal around the phi axis by 90°.
+- Move the gooseneck lamp to illuminate the crystal and the detector face to see the crystal.
+If the image is still too dark, you can place a piece of paper between the goniometer head and the detector. - There are three adjustment screws (metal pins) on the goniometer head: for up-down, right-left, and forward-backward.
+Use the bold end of the adjustment screw driver to turn the pins to position the crystal in the center of the cross hair of the video feed. - When the crystal is centered in the cross hair, click the large <Spin Phi 90> button (in the window of Apex5) to spin the crystal around the phi axis by 90°.
 Repeat the centering procedure using the adjustment screws as before.
 Repeat the process (<Spin Phi 90> followed by centering of the crystal in the cross hair of the video feed) until the crystal stays positioned in the center of the cross hair in all positions.
 If the cross hair seems to be slightly off try to center the crystal so that it "rotates in place".

-For oddly shaped crystals, try to center the mass center of the crystal.
-For long needles, try to align them along the axis of the mounting pin.

-• Measure the dimensions of the crystal: Switch on the measuring tool (double sided arrow icon on top of window, Fig. 7).
+- For oddly shaped crystals, try to center the mass center of the crystal.
+For long needles, try to align them along the axis of the mounting pin. - Measure the dimensions of the crystal: Switch on the measuring tool (double sided arrow icon on top of window, Fig. 7).
 Click on one side of the crystal, hold the left mouse key and drag to the other side.
 The length of the green line dragged is given in the bar below the video screen ("vector length", value in μm).
 Write down the value and repeat for the other two directions using <Spin Phi 90>.